geoffreyvanwyk/phel-lang.org/content/documentation/global-and-local-bindings.md

 (deref foo) # Evaluates to 20
 ```

-To update a variable with a function the `swap!` function can be used.
+To update a variable with a function, the `swap!` function can be used.

 ```phel
 (def foo (var 10))